Conor McKenna

 Conor McKenna (born 28 March 1996) is an Irish Gaelic football and Australian rules football player.
-He currently plays professional Australian rules football for Brisbane Lions in the AFL.
-McKenna previously played Australian rules football for Essendon in the Australian Football League (AFL) and Gaelic football for Eglish St Patrick's and Tyrone.
-He won the All-Ireland Senior Football Championship playing for Tyrone in 2021.
+He currently plays professional Australian rules football for Brisbane Lions in the Australian Football League (AFL).
+McKenna previously played for Essendon in the AFL and Gaelic football for Eglish St Patrick's and Tyrone.
+He won the All-Ireland Senior Football Championship for Tyrone in 2021 and the AFL Premiership playing for Brisbane in 2024, becoming only the second player win both codes national titles after Tadhg Kennelly.

 Career

+Tyrone (Gaelic)

 McKenna was born in County Tyrone, Northern Ireland, and grew up in the village of Benburb near Dungannon.
 There he played Gaelic football for Eglish St Patrick's and the Tyrone county team (minor level).
 He played a starring role in Tyrone's run to the 2012 All-Ireland Minor Football Championship Final.